sukumardhoni/reciflix-ionic/readme.md

 3. mongodb instance for production use  (Venkat)
-4. logic to switch the apilocation based on the enviroment (Venkat)
-5. add "Share ReciFlix" menu item to be added in the Sidemenu -upon click user is taken to a page where the choice of fb,email,or whats app is selected by user and appropriate sharing action is taken
+4. logic to switch the apilocation based on the enviroment (Venkat) X : 5. add "Share ReciFlix" menu item to be added in the Sidemenu -upon click user is taken to a page where the choice of fb,email,or whats app is selected by user and appropriate sharing action is taken

-7. fb user complete functionality check
+X :7. fb user complete functionality check
-8. Non fb user functionality use a blank user image from http://www.iconarchive.com/show/pretty-office-8-icons-by-custom-icon-design/User-yellow-icon.html
+X :8.
+Non fb user functionality use a blank user image from http://www.iconarchive.com/show/pretty-office-8-icons-by-custom-icon-design/User-yellow-icon.html
 9. hardware back button to be enabled except for the home page
 2. Facebook ids for prod use (Venkat and Vinodh)